saxojeblin/Robotic-Arm/README.md

 - This project is an arm that is outfitted with a gripping mechanism to pick up and drop objects.
 The arm is controlled by 6 servo motors: Waist, Shoulder, Elbow, Wrist, GripperRotate and GripperClose.
 Each motor is responsible for a joint, and the arm is assembled together using custom made 3D printed parts.
-All part models were made by me using Fusion 360.
+All part models were made by me using Fusion 360 and can be found in the models section.

 ### Electrical Work
 - The Servos are hooked up to a PCA9685 servo motor driver.
 The motor driver is connected to a breadboard,